LaXiS96/switchalyzer/README.md

 ## Debug

 1. Install Cortex-Debug VSCode extension (https://github.com/Marus/cortex-debug)
+1. Also install `Cortex-Debug: Device Support Pack - STM32F1` and equivalent extensions as needed (to enable peripherals view in debug)
 1. Set `cortex-debug.armToolchainPath` in VSCode `settings.json` to the `bin` directory of your `arm-none-eabi` toolchain
 1. Set `cortex-debug.openocdPath` to `openocd.exe`
 1. Launch the included debug configuration(s)